-Week 1: January 27th (Friday):

-Topic: Introduction, Science/Traditional Knowledge, and Pollution
+Week 1: January 26th (Friday): Introduction, Science/Traditional Knowledge, and Pollution

 - 1. Introduction to the Course and Description of the Syllabus - 2.
 What is Pollution?
 And Transboundary Pollution? - 3.
 Pollution and Environmental Justice - 4.
-Proposal of the Group Report Project (Phase 1): - -Forming Groups - -Selecting a Research Topic
+Group Report Project (Phase 1): Proposal - a.
+Forming of the Groups - b.
+Thinking about the Sustainability Research Topic